xbeat/Machine-Learning/README.md

 Introduction to Markov Chains

 Markov chains are mathematical systems that undergo transitions from one state to another according to certain probabilistic rules.
 They are named after the Russian mathematician Andrey Markov and have wide-ranging applications in various fields, including predictive analytics.

+## Understanding Saddle Points in Deep Learning Optimization

+Understanding Saddle Points in Neural Networks

+The saddle point phenomenon represents a critical challenge in deep learning optimization where the gradient becomes zero but the point is neither a local minimum nor maximum.
+This mathematical concept directly impacts neural network training convergence and performance.

 ## Best Face Recognition Models in Python